In shock move, U.S. abandons drugs case against ex-Mexican defense minister

 U.S. prosecutors could not immediately be reached for comment.

-Reporting by Mark Hosenball in Washington and Drazen Jorgic in Mexico City; Additional reporting by Jonathan Stempel in New York; Writing by David Alire Garcia; Editing by Frank Jack Daniel, Tom Brown and Rosalba O’Brien
+Reporting by Mark Hosenball in Washington and Drazen Jorgic in Mexico City; Additional reporting by Jonathan Stempel in New York; Writing by David Alire Garcia; Editing by Frank Jack Daniel, Tom Brown, Rosalba O’Brien and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.